f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

 The JWKS to use in this lab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The JWKS is an array required by F5XC to check the JWT signature.
-The JWKS to use is below.
-We use https://mkjwk.org/ to generate it.
+For the lab we use the JWKS below.
+We used https://mkjwk.org/ to generate it.

 .. code-block:: JSON